-Upcycle those old Christmas Cards into cute Christmas Tree ornaments.
+Upcycle those old Christmas Cards into these cute and simple Christmas Card ornaments.
 Simple and fun for kids to make and give as gifts to friends and family.

 Feeling inspired?
 Want to make your own Christmas Card ornaments?
 Follow the links above to get the things you’ll need from Amazon.
 Have fun and let me know if you have questions.
 Or post pictures of your work and tag Abbotts At Home on FB, I’d love to see it!